bskinn/pent/doc/source/tutorial/basics/tokens.rst

 whitespace-delimited characters, which is provided as a required argument in the token definition.

-Similar to the :ref:`'misc' token <tutorial-defs-tokens-misctoken>`, the 'literal' token also has the quantity specifier as a required argument: either "|cour|\ @.\ |/cour|" for exactly one match
+Similar to the :ref:`'misc' token <tutorial-basics-tokens-misctoken>`, the 'literal' token also has the quantity specifier as a required argument: either "|cour|\ @.\ |/cour|" for exactly one match